stevencpp/dox/import_private.md

 using module A { // forward declare the following symbols from A to use them in the interface as well
-    struct A1; // will be an incomplete type if implicitly exported struct A3; // ok while parsing, error during codegen - A does not export A3 }
+    struct A1; // will be an incomplete type if implicitly exported }

 export struct B1 {